Three transiting planet discoveries from the Wide Angle Search for Planets: WASP-85 A b; WASP-116 b, and WASP-149 b: Results for WASP-85

 \subsection{Diluted observations}

-We test the effect of the dilution on the parameters that we determine by carrying out several different analyses.
-We start by fitting the photometry and HARPS RVs using the same initial conditions, but without the additional third light term for the photometry.
-This run finds a transit depth of $0.0132\pm0.0001$, some $50$\,percent smaller than the depth when accounting for the contamination.
-This is what we would expect given the flux ratio that we observe for the two stars.
-This smaller transit depth leads to a stellar density of $0.88\pm0.04$\,$\rho_\sun$, $32$\,percent smaller than the value we report in Table\,\ref{tab:results}, and a planet radius of $1.21\pm0.03$\,$R_{\rm Jup}$, $18$\,percent smaller than the value we report.
+We tested the effect of the dilution on our derived parameters by carrying out several different analyses.
+We first fit the uncorrected photometry and HARPS RVs using the same initial conditions and prior set, finding a transit depth of $0.0149\pm0.0001$, some $20$\,percent smaller than the depth when using the contamination-corrected photometry.

 To characterise the effect of the third light dilution on the CORALIE and SOPHIE RV data, we carry out an additional fit using the same initial conditions, but including all of our RV data.
 We find that this makes little difference to the reported solution, but does provide additional useful information on the level of dilution.
 For this analysis, we use a number of $K_i$ jump parameters equal to the number of datasets. $K_{\rm SOPHIE}$ is significantly smaller than $K_{\rm CORALIE}$, which is in turn significantly smaller than $K_{\rm HARPS}$.
 This is as expected given the different instrument specifications, and the different levels of dilution that are expected in the three sets of data.
-In Figure\,\ref{fig:rvcurve} we plot all RV data to illustrate this point; note that the residuals are relative to the RV curve computed using $K_{\rm HARPS}$.

 As expected, the inclusion of the CORALIE and SOPHIE data reduces the magnitude of the trend in systemic velocity to zero.